ethereum/EIPs/EIPS/eip-signTypedData.md

 The RPC calls, web3 methods and `SomeStruct.typeHash` parameter are currently undefined.
 Defining them should not affect the behaviour of existing DApps.

 The Solidity expression `keccak256(someInstance)` for an instance `someInstance` of a struct type `SomeStruct` is valid syntax.
 It currently evaluates to the `keccak256` hash of the memory address of the instance.
-This behaviour should be considered dangerous, as in some scenarios it will appear to work correctly, but in others it will fail both determinism and injetiveness.
-DApps that depend on the current behaviour should be considered broken.
+This behaviour should be considered dangerous.
+In some scenarios it will appear to work correctly but in others it will fail determinism and/or injectiveness.
+DApps that depend on the current behaviour should be considered dangerously broken.

 ## Test Cases